chaucy/COVID19_Project/README.md

-Google Analytics Capstone Project using COVID-19 data
+Google Analytics Capstone Project using COVID-19 data from 2020 to 2023 JAN

 This Case Study was completed as part of the Google Data Analytics Professional Certificate.